nonizawa/SSA-for-MAX-CUT/README.md

 ## Background

 The MAX-CUT problem is a well-known problem in combinatorial optimization.
 This repository contains an implementation of the Stochastic Simulated Annealing (SSA) algorithm to tackle the MAX-CUT problem as described in the research paper ["Fast-Converging Simulated Annealing for Ising Models Based on Integral Stochastic Computing"](https://ieeexplore.ieee.org/document/9743572).
-In addition, it contains SSA with individual noise (SSAI) with the hyperparameter determintion in the research paper ["Local Energy Distribution Based Hyperparameter Determination for Stochastic Simulated Annealing"](https://arxiv.org/abs/2304.11839).
+In addition, it contains the SSA with individual noise (SSAI) algorithm with the hyperparameter determintion in the research paper ["Local Energy Distribution Based Hyperparameter Determination for Stochastic Simulated Annealing"](https://arxiv.org/abs/2304.11839).

 ## Installation